Home

 2022-05-12 08:58:17

-Despite being sentenced to two years in prison for their activism, the group continued to talk out in opposition to the Kremlin leader, with Ms Alyokhina remaining decided to combat Mr Putin's system.
+Despite being sentenced to 2 years in jail for their activism, the group continued to talk out against the Kremlin leader, with Ms Alyokhina remaining decided to combat Mr Putin's system.

-After being launched from jail, she continued her activism and arrange a news outlet centered on crime and punishment in Russia, referred to as Mediazona, with another member of the band.
+After being launched from jail, she continued her activism and arrange a news outlet targeted on crime and punishment in Russia, called Mediazona, with one other member of the band.

-In April, Russian authorities placed her below house arrest as they tried to cease these in the nation who opposed their invasion of Ukraine.
+In April, Russian authorities positioned her underneath house arrest as they tried to stop those in the nation who opposed their invasion of Ukraine.

 The 33-year-old was then ordered to spend 21 days in a penal colony.

-She was then in a position to cross into Lithuania after seeking the help of an artist from Iceland, who secured her travel documents.
+She was then in a position to cross into Lithuania after looking for the assistance of an artist from Iceland, who secured her travel documents.

 Read extra: